Skip to content

 Impact

-After sensitivity trainings, stigma complaints at Nakuru Provincial General Hospital have reduced.
+• After sensitivity training, stigma complaints at Nakuru Provincial General Hospital have reduced.

 Why It Matters

-The lack of privacy, stigma, long queues and stock-outs drive vulnerable individuals out of care.
-Harassment and discrimination increase the risks of the queer clients.
-Each training, each peer supported and each clinic supplied, saves another life and another family to HIV.
+The lack of privacy, stigma, long queues, and stock-outs drives vulnerable individuals out of care.
+Harassment and discrimination increase the risks for queer clients.
+Each training, each peer supported, and each clinic supplied saves another life and another family from HIV.

 Your gift goes to direct action: